Y1bo-Zhao/Bidirectional/README.md

 The recommended hardware configuration will also be provided.

+For the most difficult part of the paper to deduce manually, we have also provided the code of the symbolic operation software mathmetica to support it

-Please note that if you plan to use the bidirectional function of the drone, please pay attention to safety as it is very dangerous!
+Please **note** that if you plan to use the bidirectional function of the drone, please pay attention to safety as it is very **dangerous!**

 This is mainly developed by ___